uullrich/mern-template/README.md

 <!-- Introduction -->

-# Opinionated template for the MERN stack
+# Opinionated MERN stack template

 This is my opinionated MERN template with development setup.
 The project uses docker compose for bootstraping the Node.js backend service, React development server and MongoDB.